philratcliffe/todo/README.md

 ## Simple TODO app
-A simple Django app that allows you to manage your tasks.
+A simple Django app that allows tasks to be managed.